ImaginE: An Imagination-Based Automatic Evaluation Metric for Natural Language Generation: Related Work

 \section{Related Work}

-Common practices for NLG evaluation compare the generated hypothesis text with the annotated references.
-An evaluation metric is a function $f(\bm{x}_{ref}, \bm{x}_{hyp}) \in R$.
+\paragraph{Automatic Metrics for Natural Language Generation} Common practices for NLG evaluation compare the generated hypothesis text with the annotated references.
 Metric performance is conventionally evaluated by its correlation with human judgments.
-Existing automatic evaluation metric calculations are mainly based on the following three mechanisms: $n$-grams overlap, edit distance, and embedding matching.
+Existing automatic evaluation metric calculations are mainly based on three mechanisms: $n$-grams overlap, edit distance, and embedding matching.
+BLEU~\citep{BLEU}, ROUGE-$n$~\citep{rouge}, METEOR~\citep{meteor} and CIDEr~\cite{cider} are a few widely used $n$-gram based metrics for text generation tasks.
+Another direction is based on edit distance~\citep{Toms2003AQM,Snover2006ASO,Panja2018ITERIT,Tillmann1997AcceleratedDB,Wang2016CharacTerTE}, where they calculate the edit distance between the two text snippets with different optimizations.
+Embedding-based metrics~\citep{Kusner2015FromWE,Rubner1998AMF,Clark2019SentenceMS,Lo2017MEANT2A,Lo2019YiSiA} evaluate text quality using word and sentence embeddings, and more recently, with the help of BERT~\citep{bert-score,Sellam2020BLEURTLR}.

-\paragraph{Metrics Based on N-Gram Overlap} BLEU is the geometrically weighted mean of its $n$-grams precision scores.
-While BLEU treats measure $n$-grams equally, NIST~\citep{Martin2000TheN} assigns heavier weights to $n$-grams that appear less.
-ROUGE-$n$~\citep{rouge} computes $n$-grams overlaps, while ROUGE-L measures the longest matching sequence of words using the longest common sub-sequence.
-Compared to BLEU that only measures precision, ROUGE focuses on recall while METEOR~\citep{meteor} is based on the harmonic mean of the unigram precision and recall, in which recall is weighted higher than precision.
-CIDEr~\cite{cider} uses a consensus-based protocal that computes cosine similarity between TF-IDF~\citep{Sadoski1994ADC} weighted $n$-grams.

-\paragraph{Metrics Based on Edit-Distance} WER~\citep{Toms2003AQM} calculates the edit distance between the two text snippets.
-TER~\citep{Snover2006ASO} normalizes edit distance with the average length of the references.
-ITER~\citep{Panja2018ITERIT} allows stem matching, optimizable edit costs, and better normalization.
-PER~\citep{Tillmann1997AcceleratedDB} computes position-independent word error rate.
-CharacTER~\citep{Wang2016CharacTerTE} calculates translation edit rate on character level.

-\paragraph{Metrics Based on Embedding} WMD~\citep{Kusner2015FromWE} calculates the distance of two sequences on top of EMD~\citep{Rubner1998AMF}.
-SMD~\citep{Clark2019SentenceMS} combines word and sentence embeddings when calculating similarity.
-MEANT 2.0~\citep{Lo2017MEANT2A} and YiSi~\citep{Lo2019YiSiA} calculate the phrasal similarity of the semantic role filler with the help of TF-IDF.
-BERTScore~\citep{bert-score} computes pairwise cosine similarity between tokens in the hypothesis and the reference text and conducts greedy matching to maximize the similarity.